Meet Our Team

 Joy Baker, M.S., CCC-SLP

 Joy is licensed and certified speech-language pathologist who specializes in pediatrics.
-She received her M.S. in speech-language pathology from the University of Texas at Dallas and her B.S. in speech-language pathology from Baylor University.
+She received her M.S. in Communication Disorders from the University of Texas at Dallas and her B.S. in Speech-Language Pathology from Baylor University.
 Particular areas of interest for Joy are working with children with hearing loss, developmental delays, and and fluency disorders.
 Specialized trainings include DIR/Floortime, Beckman Oral Motor and PROMPT.
-She has earned an ACE Award for Continuing Education.
+She has earned multiple ACE Awards from the American Speech and Hearing Association for Continuing Education.

 Joy was a competitive gymnast for many years and still enjoys tumbling at the gym.
 She loves spending time with her husband, son and their dog named Baylor (sic 'em!) and attending Baylor football games.